 Physiatrist.
-He's a doctor who specializes in rehab.
-He tailors a plan to your needs and oversees the program to make sure it's going well.
+They are doctors who specialize in rehab.
+They tailor a plan to your needs and oversee the program to make sure it's going well.

 Physical therapist.
-He teaches you exercises to improve your strength and the range you have when you move your arm, leg, or whatever part of your body had the operation.
+They teach you exercises to improve your strength and the range you have when you move your arm, leg, or whatever part of your body had the operation.

 Dietitian.
-He'll help you plan healthy meals.
+They'll help you plan healthy meals.
 If your doctor has told you to avoid salt, sugar, or certain foods after your surgery, the dietitian can help you find other choices.

 Speech therapist.
-He helps with skills like talking, swallowing, and memory.
+They help with skills like talking, swallowing, and memory.
 Speech therapy can be helpful after surgery that affects your brain.